 You may want to speak to a tax accountant to help you calculate the correct amount of income tax you owe to HMRC.

-How much income tax you are liable to pay?
+How much income tax are you liable to pay?

 The amount of income tax you pay is subject to different tax bands.
 This implies that the more you earn, the more income tax you have to pay.
 The reason behind the proportionality is to encourage people to contribute a higher portion of their earnings to the Government’s treasury in taxes if they are earning higher.
 So it is important to consult your accountant to know more about how much tax you need to pay to stay compliant.

-The table below reveals the income tax rate for the tax year 2021-22 that you are liable to pay depending on how much you earn:
+The table below reveals the income tax rate for the tax year 2025-26 that you are liable to pay depending on how much you earn:

-For 2021/2022:
+For 2025/2026:

 Taxable income | Band | Tax rate (%) |